termly/apidocs/endpoints/get_collaborators.md

 `errors` will have 0 or more of the [error object](../error_object.md).

-`scrolling` is an object that indicates if there are more results to retrieve.
-Please see [scrolling](../results_scrolling.md)
+`paging` is an object that indicates if there are more results to retrieve.
+Please see [paging](../results_paging.md)

 # Example 1
 Request for a single account and all collaborators.